digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 .. _canton-overview-confirmation-response:

 2. The recipients then check the validity of the views that they receive.
-   The validity checks cover three aspects:
+   The validity checks cover four aspects:

    1. validity as :ref:`defined <da-model-validity>` in the DA ledger
       model: :ref:`consistency <da-model-consistency>`, (mainly: no